Transport and bus boycotts in the United States: Robert and Samuel Fox

 Robert Fox, an African American activist, sparked a civil rights battle in Louisville, Kentucky, in October 1870 by entering a segregated streetcar.
-Fox got in a streetcar with his brother and business partner Samuel and their employee, Horace Pearce.
+Fox got in a streetcar with his brother and business partner Samuel alongside their employee, Horace Pearce.
 They paid their fares and sat down in the white section of the car, in violation of local laws prohibiting black men from riding inside the trolley cars (black women were permitted to ride at the back of the car, but black men were usually only allowed to ride on the platform with the driver or not at all).
 When John Russell, a white passenger, complained, the driver asked the men to leave.
-The black passengers refused; other drivers were called to the scene, and the men were beaten and thrown off the car.
+The black passengers refused.
+Other drivers were called to the scene, and the men were beaten and thrown off the car.
 In response, a crowd of African Americans gathered outside and began to throw dirt clods and rocks at the streetcar, insisting that the men be allowed to ride.
 The Fox brothers and Pearce returned to the streetcar and again took seats in the 'white' section, this time holding rocks in their hands to protect themselves.
 The three men were arrested and charged with disorderly conduct.
 At their trial, the defendants were unable to testify because the judge forbade blacks from testifying against whites.
 They were found guilty and fined $5 each ($99.48 in today's money (2021)) Shortly after, Fox filed a charge of assault and battery against the streetcar company in federal court, claiming that separate seating policies based on race were unlawful and the driver's actions were therefore improper.
 A jury found the company rules to be invalid and awarded damages of $15 to Fox and his fellow riders.